Edgar-Zamora/mointoRingrepoRt/README.md

 <img src="README_files/figure-markdown_github/bbcc_cols_plot-1.png" style="display: block; margin: auto;" />

-As you can see, it is necessary to specificy which calor you would like included as an argument within the function.
+As you can see, it is necessary to specify which colour you would like included as an argument within the function.